 The largest comprehensive tobacco control program in the world to date is the California Tobacco Control Program (CTCP).3 It began in 1989, with an annual budget of about $100 million.
 In addition to the tobacco tax increase that financed the program, the CTCP involved an anti-tobacco media campaign and community- and school-based interventions.4 As well as directly encouraging people to quit, the CTCP has included vigorous efforts to discourage smoking around others, backed up by some of the most far-reaching legislation seen anywhere in the world mandating smokefree public places.
 Changing social norms about smoking has also been shown to have contributed to the dramatic decline of smoking in California.5 An economic evaluation investigated the impact of tobacco control on Californian men alive in 1990 over their subsequent life until 2079, when the youngest would turn 90.
 The value of the net health care savings and years of life saved was about $22 million (in 1990 dollars, discount rate of 3% per annum).6 So the CTCP was cost saving as well as effective.

 The consulting group Applied Economics evaluated the return on investment in Australian public health programs.7 They found that from the late 1960s to late 1990s male smoking rates dropped from 45 to 27% and female rates dropped from 30 to 23%.
 By 1996, tobacco expenditure per capita had dropped to less than 40% of its 1965 level.
-Applied Economics estimated that Australian public health programs aimed at reducing tobacco consumption had cost $176 million over that 30-year period, but had saved $8.06 billion (yr 2000 dollars, discounted back to 1971).
-In other words, Australian tobacco control programs have been cost saving.
-Furthermore, the analysis found that the government saved $2 for every $1 it spent on public health programs to reduce smoking.
+Applied Economics estimated that Australian public health programs aimed at reducing tobacco consumption had cost $176 million over that 30-year period.
+Based on estimated reductions in disease and about half a million premature deaths up to the year 2000, the study estimated that tobacco control interventions had saved the Australian economy $8.06 billion (2000 dollars, discounted back to 1971).
+The analysis found that the government saved $2 for every $1 it spent on public health programs to reduce smoking.

-The 1998 Master Settlement Agreement with the tobacco industry in the United States made funding available to states for tobacco control programs.
+The 1998 Master Settlement Agreement with the tobacco industry in the US made funding available to states for tobacco control programs.
 Implementation of such programs has varied between states.8 It is therefore feasible to investigate the correlation, at state level, between tobacco control expenditure and health and health economic outcomes.
-Such analyses have found that in states that increased tobacco control program funding there were decreases in aggregate cigarette sales,8 lower prevalence of youth smoking,14 more rapid falls in cardiovascular death rates15 and reduced personal health care expenditures.16
+Such analyses have found that in states that increased tobacco control program funding there were decreases in aggregate cigarette sales,8 lower prevalence of youth smoking,9 more rapid falls in cardiovascular death rates10 and reduced personal health care expenditures.11

-The second analysis investigated the impact of reductions in the smoking rate on acute myocardial infarction hospitalisations and costs.19 A model previously used to predict these outcomes for the United States and the United Kingdom was updated and applied to the Australian population.20,21 The analysis predicted that if smoking prevalence dropped by 5%, more than 3000 hospitalisations for myocardial infarction and 1000 hospitalisations for stroke would be avoided over only a seven-year period.
+The second analysis investigated the impact of reductions in the smoking rate on acute myocardial infarction hospitalisations and costs.14 A model previously used to predict these outcomes for the US and the UK was updated and applied to the Australian population.15, 16 The analysis predicted that if smoking prevalence dropped by 5%, over 3,000 hospitalisations for myocardial infarction and 1,000 hospitalisations for stroke would be avoided over only a seven-year period.
 Health care costs would be reduced by $61.6 million, almost 3% of the total hospitalisation costs for stroke and heart attack over the period.

 Smoking increases the risk of the eye disease, age-related macular degeneration, by 2.5-fold to 4.5-fold.
-Hurley and Matthews found that smoking cessation is unequivocally cost-effective in terms of its impact on age-related macular degeneration.22 Their model predicted that if 1000 smokers quit, there would be 48 fewer cases of macular degeneration, 12 fewer cases of blindness and the costs of treating and caring for people with macular degeneration would decrease by $2.5 million.
-If the tobacco control program that facilitated quitting cost less than $1400 per quitter, it would be cost-saving in terms of its impact on macular degeneration alone.
+Australian research found that smoking cessation is unequivocally cost-effective in terms of its impact on age-related macular degeneration.18 It predicted that if 1,000 smokers quit, there would be 48 fewer cases of macular degeneration, 12 fewer cases of blindness and the costs of treating and caring for people with macular degeneration would decrease by $2.5 million.
+If the tobacco control program that facilitated quitting cost less than $1,400 per quitter, it would be cost-saving in terms of its impact on macular degeneration alone.